Details may vary for matches during the 2021/22 season, you may want to refer to the latest news for match by match information.

-Seasonal parking is available – for more information please call the Albion Booking Line now on 0844 327 1901*.
+Seasonal parking is not available for 2021/22 other than for disabled season ticket holders who had season parking for 2019/20 season.
+For more information please call the Albion Booking Line now on 01273 668855 (option 1).
 Note: Travel operations may vary for non-league football matches and other stadium events.

 The American Express Community Stadium is located in Falmer, on the outskirts of Brighton, very close to the University of Sussex and University of Brighton campuses.

 FROM BRIGHTON CITY CENTRE: Take the A23 northbound on Old Steine and bear right, following signs for Lewes (A270).
 (Continue with the directions below.)

 EASTBOUND: Take the A27 and exit at the Falmer junction slip road, signposted Falmer (B2123), University of Sussex and University of Brighton.
 At the top of the slip road turn right crossing back over the A27 and go straight over the next mini roundabout.
 At the first set of traffic lights turn right onto Village Way and the entrance to the stadium is on the right.

 WESTBOUND: Along the A27, come off at the slip road signposted Falmer.
 Turn left at the mini roundabout.
 At the first set of traffic lights turn right onto Village Way and the entrance to the stadium is on the right.

 On arrival you will be directed to car park A (Lower) which is a few yards from the stadium’s entrance.